nianticlabs/wavelet-monodepth/README.md

 ### 🎚 Playing with sparsity

 However the most interesting part is that we can make use of the sparsity property of the predicted wavelet coefficients to trade-off performance with efficiency, at a minimal cost on performance.
+We do so by tuning the threshold, and:
+- low thresholds values will lead to high performance but high number of computations,
+- high thresholds will lead to highly efficient computation, as convolutions will be computed only in a few pixel locations.
+This will have a minimal impact on performance.

 <p align="center">
   <img src="assets/kitti_sparsify.gif" alt="sparsify kitti" width="500" />